EnflameTechnology/UHHI/README.md

 # Usage
 ## For cuda backend:

-1) Make sure you have NVIDIA card, driver and cuda 11.3 installed
+1) Make sure you have NVIDIA card, driver and CUDA 11.3 installed

 2) Run the following command to build & run cuda backend under the main folder
 ```